 There’s some more from earlier this year that I’ll add as time permits.

 People Who Have Sent Me Solicited Free Stuff

-Sarah Allen organised a blogger pass for me to live blog Media 140 Sydney – it was a great event & I learned a lot
+Sarah Allen organised a blogger pass for me to live blog Media 140 Sydney – it was a great event and I learned a lot

 Statement on Unsolicited Items

-This is taken from Christopher S Penn’s blog & I can’t put it any better so you might as well know I agree with every single word below:
+This is taken from Christopher S Penn’s blog and I can’t put it any better so you might as well know I agree with every single word below: